Numerical results a quantum waveguide with Mixed boundary conditions: Abstract

 \section{Abstract}

-In this study, we investigate the bound states of the Hamiltonian describing a quantum particle living on three dimensional straight strip of width $d$ in the presence of an the electric field of constant intensity $F$ in the direction perpendicular to the electron plane.
-We impose Neumann boundary condition on a disc window of radius $a$ and Dirichlet boundary conditions on the remained part of the boundary of the strip.
-We prove that such system exhibits discrete eigenvalues below the essential spectrum for any $F,a>0.$ This gives a difference with \cite{exn} which the presence of the discrete spectrum depends on the intensity $F.$ The presence of the electric field is different from the presence of a magnetic field previously studied \cite{nr}.
+This article is devoted to the numerical study of the existence of the eigenvalues of the Hamiltonian describing a quantum particle living on three dimensional straight strip of width $d$ in the presence of an electric field of constant intensity $F$ in the direction perpendicular to the electron plane.
+We impose Neumann boundary conditions on a disc window of radius $a$ and Dirichlet boundary conditions on the remaining part of the boundary of the strip.